What do you look for in a keyboard? Should it have mechanical switches? RGB lighting? How about great media controls?

 Thekeyboard is an anomaly.
 It looks every bit the part of a mechanical gaming keyboard, but it costs less than $30.
 That shouldn’t be possible, and yet somehow its manufacturers have managed to imbue it with much of what we love about truly high-end keyboards in an amazingly affordable package.

-It isn’t actually a mechanical board, but somewhere in between, leveraging a clear-plastic plunger that drives into a membrane switch.
+It isn’t actually a mechanical board, but a type of hybrid model, leveraging a clear-plastic plunger that drives into a membrane switch.
 You’ll need to bottom it out to make it actuate, but if that’s not too much of a concern for you, there is a lot to love about this board.

 It comes with three lighting options and breathing effects while you work or play.
 You can press a function key to switch control between WASD and the arrow keys and there’s even a braided cable to add a quality look the overall design.